franciscowendel/django-simple-project/README.md

 # Django Simple Project
-*A simple Django project* where user can save products (Name, Price, Stock and Image) in the database; API of products included.
+A *simple Django project* where users can save products (name, price, stock, and image) in the database.
+API of products included!

 **How execute the project:**